 <realm-name>mrc Data Migration</realm-name>

-Once completed, save your changes and restart Tomcat.
+Once completed, save, promote the file to production and restart Tomcat.

 You will be prompted to log in.
 Unless you have already changed (recommended), the user of mrcuser/mrcuser will allow access.

 Note: Any user in the manager-gui role as defined in /m-power/tomcat/conf/tomcat-users.xml will have access.